-Children’s Book Discussions are FREE for anyone to access! ~ Helping to expand learning for children beyond just sharing the written word.
+Our Children’s Book Discussion trainings are offered to help expand learning for children beyond just the sharing of the written word.

 The Children’s Book Discussion trainings align with books FCCAM members have received as part of membership over the years.